Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it returns a real-time balance payload per account id, specifying the endpoint.
-It differentiates from siblings like openfinance_list_accounts (which lists accounts) and openfinance_get_accounts_detail (more detail).
+The description clearly states the tool returns a real-time balance payload per account id, with the exact endpoint (GET /accounts/:id/balance).
+It distinguishes from sibling tools like list_accounts (lists all) and get_accounts_detail (details) by focusing on balance retrieval.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.